Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 1/11/2022 Release

+#### Notes

+This is a web only release.

+#### Features

+**Reorder Inspection and Observation Photos** – Photos can be dragged and dropped into a specific order which will be refelected on the Standard Report.

+**Delete an Observation** - Observations can now be deleted when an inspection is in Reviewing or Revising.

+**PAS Report** - The PAS Report has been restructured as follows:

+All Open NCIs/IOCs - both prior items and unreviewed NEW items.
+Newly Closed  NCIs/ IOCs - any reviewed or unreviewed corrections that have not appeared on previous reports.
+This includes any items closed on the associated inspection date and corrections with overridden dates that were created with this report.
+The PAS will not print the full record of all prior items if they appeared closed on a previous report.

 ## 12/20/2021 Release

 #### Notes